Tanimbar corella: Scientific naming

 Historically, the discovery of the species as Lophochroa goffini is attributed to Otto Finsch in 1863.
-It was named for Andreas Leopold Goffin, a friend of Finsch and apparently a Dutch naval lieutenant who died the same year at the age of 26.
+It was named after Andreas Leopold Goffin, a friend of Finsch's and apparently a Dutch naval lieutenant who died the same year at the age of 26.

-In 2000, it became clear that Finsch's formal description of this species was based on two specimens that actually belonged to an entirely different cockatoo species, the Ducorps' or Solomons cockatoo (Cacatua ducorpsii).
+In 2000, Finsch's formal description of this species was found to be based on two specimens that actually belonged to an entirely different cockatoo species, Ducorps's or Solomons cockatoo (Cacatua ducorpsii).
 Cacatua goffini thus became a synonym for Cacatua ducorpsii, leaving this species without a proper scientific name and description.
 In 2004, the species was formally described as Cacatua goffiniana, maintaining the intent of Finsch to name a species of cockatoo after his friend.
 The new description is based on an individual collected from the Tanimbar Islands in 1923 by Dr. Felix Kopstein.

 In aviculture

-In aviculture the parrot is widely known as the Goffin's cockatoo.
-Pet birds handreared from hatching can imitate human speech, but generally they are not good talkers.
-They are generally quieter than the "large cockatoos" but can still be quite loud, and they have a sharp screech that some find irritating.
+In aviculture, the parrot is widely known as Goffin's cockatoo.
+Pet birds hand reared from hatching can imitate human speech, but generally they are not good talkers.
+They are generally quieter than the "large cockatoos", but can still be quite loud, and they have a sharp screech that some find irritating.

 Tanimbar corellas learn by watching and copying.
 Just by opening the cage door, a Tanimbar corella's attention can be drawn to the latch on its cage and it can learn by trial and error how to open the latch with its beak and escape the cage in seconds.
 Tanimbar corellas can destroy furniture with their beaks and can chew through wires and cause potentially dangerous electrical incidents.

-Handreared Tanimbar corellas tend to demand a lot of attention.
+Hand-reared Tanimbar corellas tend to demand a lot of attention.
 Occasionally, captive birds of this species (like many cockatoos) develop self-destructive behaviours such as feather-plucking, or stereotypy if they do not have an interesting and enriching environment.
 Caged Tanimbar corellas require a frequent change of toys to play with so they do not become bored.
 They need time out of their cage for one-on-one social contact of at least four hours daily and also to exercise their wings and fly.
 Even very tame birds can bite humans when irritated or even when being excessively playful.
-Their droppings are semi-solid and can be messy.
-The World Parrot Trust recommends that the Tanimbar Corella be kept in an enclosure with a minimum length of 3 metres.
-Many new bird owners are not aware of the time and money a cockatoo demands and pet birds are often passed from one owner to the next or relinquished to animal shelters.
+Their droppings are semisolid and can be messy.
+The World Parrot Trust recommends that the Tanimbar corella be kept in an enclosure with a minimum length of 3 m.
+Many new bird owners are not aware of the time and money a cockatoo demands, and pet birds are often passed from one owner to the next or relinquished to animal shelters.

 Tanimbar corella chicks make a repetitive soft howling/screeching noise (producer calls) when they are hungry.

-In the UK their sale is controlled as they are classified as a rare species (CITES Appendix I).
+In the UK, their sale is controlled as they are classified as a rare species (CITES Appendix I).
 The seller of each bird must have an official certificate to prove that it was captive-bred and not imported.